tupl-tufts/rdl/README.md

 Given this program, RDL intercepts the call to `sqrt` and passes its argument to the `pre` block, which checks that the argument is positive.
 Then when `sqrt` returns, RDL passes the return value (as `r`) and the initial argument (as `x`) to the `post` block, which checks that the return is positive.
 (Let's ignore complex numbers to keep things simple...)
 RDL contracts are enforced at method entry and exit.
 For example, if we call `sqrt(49)`, RDL first checks that `49 > 0`; then it passes `49` to `sqrt`, which (presumably) returns `7`; then RDL checks that `7 > 0`; and finally it returns `7`.
 The `pre` and `post` methods can also be called as `RDL.pre` and `RDL.post`, as long as they are also given class and method arguments, similarly to `type`.
 Note that pre- and postconditions can't be searched for using `RDL.query`.

-Note: RDL is a research project from the (Tufts University Computer Science Department)[https://www.cs.tufts.edu] and the (University of Maryland, College Park Computer Science Department)[https://www.cs.umd.edu].
-If you are looking for an industrial strength Ruby type system, check out Stripe’s (Sorbet)[https://sorbet.org] system.
+Note: RDL is a research project from the [Tufts University Computer Science Department](https://www.cs.tufts.edu) and the [University of Maryland, College Park Computer Science Department](https://www.cs.umd.edu).
+If you are looking for an industrial strength Ruby type system, check out Stripe’s [Sorbet](https://sorbet.org) system.

 # Using RDL